LongDorat/Programming_A/README.md

    `cd \path\to\Programming_A`

 3. **Step 3: Open the Relevant Exercise File**
-   Open the relevant exercise file (e.g., `Cau 01.c`)
+   Open the relevant exercise file (e.g., `01 Variables, Input, Output\Cau 01.c`)

 4. **Step 4: Run the Program**
    - **With VSCode**: open debug tab and choose the different launch that use the available compiler.
-Currently support MSVC and GCC natively.
+Currently support MSVC, GCC and Clang natively.
-   - With other IDE, you can just build it straight away.
+   - With other IDE, you can build it straight away.
+But to be organized, please build the program under this directory: `\path\to\Programming_A\bin\Debug`

 5. **Step 5: Try Your Own**
    Replace the solutions with your own code.
 (Remember to comment out the solutions to compare with your code.)